“A Piece of the Past” Museum Essay Contest Essay Requirements

 Electronic Submission

-To submit your essay, you will automatically be enrolled in a special “ ‘A Piece of the Past’ Museum Essay Contest” course page on Blackboard.
-If you do not already see the course on your Blackboard page, follow these instructions to enroll:
+To submit your essay, you must be enrolled in a special “‘A Piece of the Past’ Museum Essay Contest” course page on Blackboard.
+The one step link to enroll is here:

 References/Citation Styles